 Tanzania Cultural Safari & Trible Visit

-Experience the Tribes of Tanzania
+Experience the Tribes of Tanzania on Tanzania Cultural Safari

 An indigenous group of semi-nomadic people that settled in northern Tanzania and Kenya.
 The Maasai tribe are internationally known and are among the most popular ethnic groups due to their distinct traditions, clothing, and their close residence to the many national parks in East Africa.